GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 # Prepare

-Preparing or cleaning your data for analysis means that the data is consistent and machine readable.
-This process differs depending on what types of data you are analyising.
-This guide is primarily focussed on text and structured data analysis.
-However, in this section we have included links and simple information on clearning multimedia data resourses such as;
+Preparing or cleaning your data makes it consistent and machine readable for analysis.
+This process differs depending on what types and formats of files you are analysing.
-- images
-- - maps
-- - photos
-- - fine arts
-- audio
-- - interviews
-- - music
-- video
-- - behavioural observation
-- - character recognition
-- - conversation

-## Tools for data cleaning
+## Tools
-- For structured data sets we suggest <a href = 'https://openrefine.org/' target="_blank"> Open Refine </a> a free open source tool to clean and organise tabular datasets. training for open refine is availble <a href ='https://griffithunilibrary.github.io/intro-data-wrangle/' target="_blank">here. </a>
+- For structured data sets we suggest <a href = 'https://openrefine.org/' target="_blank"> OpenRefine </a> a free open source tool to clean and organise tabular datasets.
+Training for OpenRefine is availble <a href ='https://griffithunilibrary.github.io/intro-data-wrangle/' target="_blank">here. </a>
-- For unstructured data - we suggest the <a href ='https://intranet.secure.griffith.edu.au/computing/software?_gl=1*16nj6v1*_ga*MjA2NDEzMDYwLjE2MTUxNTU0NjY.*_ga_5GKYJEBSN9*MTYzODQwODcxMy44NS4wLjE2Mzg0MDg3MTMuMA..#access' target="_blank">Adobe creative cloud </a> which is freely available to Griffith staff and students.
+- For unstructured data - we suggest the <a href ='https://intranet.secure.griffith.edu.au/computing/software?_gl=1*16nj6v1*_ga*MjA2NDEzMDYwLjE2MTUxNTU0NjY.*_ga_5GKYJEBSN9*MTYzODQwODcxMy44NS4wLjE2Mzg0MDg3MTMuMA..#access' target="_blank">Adobe creative cloud </a> for Griffith staff and [gImageReader] (https://github.com/manisandro/gImageReader#readme), an open source ocr processor for pdfs and images, for HDR candidates and students.

-### text data
+### unstructured text

 - text data must be - free of white space - computationally readable
 - for modern pdfs - no trouble, for older texts this will require some work, you might need to transcribe the data, or clean the data using various tools as scanned text will read as an image

-tools for preparing text data
+tools for preparing unstructured text data
-- there are a variety of tools available to assist transcribe text based resroucres
 - for transcribing text- transkribus free tool,good for hand written materials
 - digivol - good for structured data
 - google docs
-- adobe, for cleaning up scans, removing images and generating clean resources
+- Adobe or GImageReader, for cleaning up scans, removing images and generating clean resources

 The best document types for analysis are PDF and .txt